simplyzetax/nomon/README.md

 # 🛡️ DoH Proxy with Pi-hole Blocking

+NOTE: While I have been using it personally for a while, it is still unreliable and still seemingly fails at random times.
+Do not use this as your main DNS resolver for now

 A high-performance DNS-over-HTTPS proxy built for Cloudflare Workers with integrated Pi-hole blocklist filtering.

 ## TODO